The Ultimate Travel Guide to Alicante, Spain

-They have special menus during Easter and San Juan but every day paellas with seafood or rabbit, Arroz with pulpo and many more.
+They have special menus during Easter and San Juan, but every day paellas with seafood or rabbit, Arroz with pulpo, etc.

-Bear in mind that many restaurants (with the exception of Lizarran) close on Mondays.
+Bear in mind that many restaurants (except Lizarran) close on Mondays.

 Things to do and see

-Number 1 on your agenda should be the Castillo of Santa Barbara on top to Benacantil Hill.
-Reserve several hours for your visit because the castle complex is huge and there are also two museums to visit.
+Number 1 on your agenda should be the Castillo of Santa Barbara on top of Benacantil Hill.
+Reserve several hours for your visit because the castle complex is huge, and there are also two museums to visit.

-Cross the street and enjoy Alicante’s yacht port and the Volvo Ocean Race Museum which opened in 2012 and is dedicated not only to the race but also to the history of tall ships.
+Cross the street and enjoy Alicante’s yacht port and the Volvo Ocean Race Museum, which opened in 2012 and is dedicated not only to the race but also to tall ships’ history.

-If you are fond of Picasso, Dali or Miro, take a look at the Museum of Modern Art or, for history fans, there is the Archaeology Museum, voted as the best European Museum of 2004.
+If you are fond of Picasso, Dali, or Miro, take a look at the Museum of Modern Art or, for history fans, the Archaeology Museum, voted as the best European Museum of 2004.

 Round out your Alicante experience with a visit to the cathedral and, time allowing, go on a boat trip to Isla Tabarca.
-The boat leaves from the port and takes you to a former pirate island with a church, a lighthouse, colorful houses and several good restaurants with a pirate scheme in tune with the island’s history.
+The boat leaves from the port and takes you to a former pirate island with a church, a lighthouse, colorful houses, and several good restaurants with a pirate scheme in tune with its history.